Looking for things to do in Sydney in Winter? It’s easy to forget what life is like in Sydney when sitting on the beach is out of the question.

 28. Visit Wollongong

-There’s way more to Wollongong than you think.
-Just an hour south of Sydney, you’ll find everything from hikes, an awesome pub on the cliff to more to visit in Wollongong.
+There’s way more things to do in Wollongong than you think.
+Just an hour south of Sydney, you’ll find everything from hikes, an awesome pub on the cliff to more to visit in Wollongong!

 If you’re looking to spend the day exploring, we recommend heading over to Wombeyan Caves.
-The lesser known cave system is much quieter than Jenolan Caves but is amazing to visit.
+The lesser-known cave system is much quieter than Jenolan Caves but is amazing to visit.
 With an insanely jaw-dropping canyon to swim through in the Summer months, a beautiful campground and caves you’ll more than likely have to yourself, Wombeyan Caves is an awesome weekend getaway from Sydney.

 30. Spend the day at one of the bath houses in Sydney